onlinecity/devops-tools/README.md

 This plugin has the baseline of tools needed for a DevOps project.

 This includes:

 * Python, including a virtual environment
 * Pre-commit and linting hooks
 * tfswitch, tflint and terraform-docs for working with terraform
 * Taskfile

+Assumptions:

+* You use either Bash or Zsh as your shell.

 #### Python and pip

-The plugin creates a python virtual envrionment, activates it and installs pip requirements.
+The plugin creates a python virtual environment, activates it and installs pip requirements.
 Note that it expects a `requirements.txt` in the root of the project for pip installation to work.
 If your requirements file is located elsewhere, you can create a "root" requirements.txt with a link to your other requirements file.

 Example `requirement.txt`: